 - Regarding snow removal, we will do our best to clear the paths of snow for you before your arrival, but we may have trouble getting to you if our own driveway is not clear.
 We leave snow melt and a shovel on the porches in winter so that you can clean off anything light.

-- If you’re fond of cooking, we offer an outdoor propane grill (fire restrictions permitting), a dutch oven, a George Foreman electric grill, a crock pot, and the usual pots, pans, and bakeware.
-We also have many spices and some staples.
+- If you’re fond of cooking, we offer an outdoor electric grill (fire restrictions permitting), a crock pot, and the usual pots, pans, and bakeware.
+We also have many spices and some staples like sugar and flour.
+Our pantry is kind of a living thing.
+People use items and leave items, do it stays somewhat stocked.
+We hate wasting food and try to leave whatever we can for the next guests to use.
 Please ask if you’re concerned about a particular item.

 - We are pet friendly.
 We do not charge for pets and we provide dog beds for them.
-We do ask that you pick up after them in the yard (we provide a shovel for this purpose) and we ask that you put a blanket down when allowing them on the beds or furniture to help clean up the fur.
+We do ask that you pick up after them in the yard (we provide a bag dispenser on the porch and a shovel in winter for this purpose) and we ask that you put a blanket down when allowing them on the beds or furniture to help clean up the fur.
 There are extra rugs in the master and upstairs hall closets that you can put down if your pup doesn’t like the hardwood floors.
 We do have wildlife in the area.
 Bears, mountain lions, bobcats, bighorn sheep, elk, deer, and other creatures have been spotted in town.
 Do not leave your pets unattended in the yard.

 - Please do your part to keep our property pet friendly.